Powered by Women First Digital

 Accuracy

-Urine tests can be as precise as blood tests, they are 97-99% accurate.
+Urine tests can be as precise as blood tests, as they are 97-99% accurate.
 The accuracy is higher when your period is already delayed.

 When to take the test